michimoser/bp4dsm.github.io/bp.md

 Reuse existing computational models.
 ID-21
 ##Balance compactness and understandability
 Finding a good balance between compactness and understandability is an important property of a language.
-Comprehensibility may be provided by precise nameing and representations.
+Comprehensibility may be provided by precise naming and representations.
 However, restrain the language of being to verbose.
 ID-23
 ##Interface concept
 DSLs should provide an interface concept similar to interfaces as known from programming languages.